 Let's take an in-depth look at the Cuzen Matcha Maker and the Cuzen Matcha.

 Cuzen Matcha Maker Overview

-The first thing that we noticed when we opened the box and removed the Cuzen Matcha Machine was how cool it looked.
+The first thing that we noticed when we opened the box and removed the Cuzen Matcha Machine was how cool and modern it looked.

 This is a very high tech looking machine, but we are not here to judge looks, we are here to judge the grind of the fresh leaves, the aroma of the Cuzen Matcha and the taste and quality of the matcha green tea that the machine produces.

 The machine ships with three bags of matcha leaves.
 One premium grade matcha leaf, which is for drinking straight matcha green tea and two Signature grade matcha leaf, which is intended for mixing and lattes.

 Both grades come from a small farm in Japan and both are organic.

 Each bag contains 20 servings at the lowest setting on the machine.